 If you’re using our News Feed tool, we recommend that you move over to our Content Cards messaging channel—it’s more flexible, customizable, and reliable.
 News Feed is being deprecated.
 See our Migration Guide or contact your Braze account manager for more information.

-Content Cards are not available out-of-the-box and must be purchased.
-To get started with Content Cards, reach out to your Braze customer success manager or our support team for more information.
+Content Cards are an add-on feature and must be purchased.
+To get started with Content Cards, reach out to your Braze customer success manager or our support team.

 Advantages of using Content Cards

-Wondering about the benefits of using Content Cards versus having your tech team build content into your app?
+Wondering about the benefits of using Content Cards versus having your developers build content into your app?
 Here are some advantages of using Content Cards: